HazyResearch/deepdive/doc/walkthrough.md

 ### Adding domain-specific inference rules

 Now we need to tell DeepDive how to perform [probabilistic inference](/doc/general/inference.html) on the data we have generated.
 We want to predict the `is_true` column of the `has_spouse` table based on the features we have extracted.
 This is the simplest rule you can write, because it does not involve domain knowledge or  relationships among variables.
-Add the following to your `application.conf`
+Add the following to your `application.conf`:

     inference.factors {
       f_has_spouse_features {